ChristopherWerby/code-modules/README.md

 *	Move content out of About page and into Elements module items.
 *	Add Google and Microsoft verification metatags.
 *	Create a base and extended description.
-*	Simplify the Elements top-level module by removing the subfolders.
+*	Simplify the Elements high level module by removing the subfolders.
 	*	Adjust all the calls to the Elements module by removing the templates variable.